mweel1/usa_high_level/use-cases/police-department/index.md

 # Cybercrime Investigation

-Information about who accessed what on the internet can be provided by making a [National Security Request](/national-security-agency/) where log information (via the Italiann DNS system) can be provided for a personal profile URL, and/or business URL.
+Information about who accessed what on the internet can be provided by making a [National Security Request](/national-security-agency/) where log information (via the United States DNS system) can be provided for a personal profile URL, and/or business URL.

 # Crowd Control